 What other sports do ITV show live?

-Similarly to the Six Nations, ITV share rights to the FA Cup with the BBC - and will have a selection of fixtures from the upcoming fifth round in late February.
+Similarly to the Six Nations, ITV shares the rights to the FA Cup with the BBC each year.

-ITV recently acquired the rights to broadcast La Liga in the UK and Ireland and broadcast ten games across the most recent season on ITV4 and ITV1.
+ITV hold the rights to broadcast La Liga in the UK and Ireland and broadcast ten games each season on ITV4 and ITV1.
+They have also recently acquired the right to broadcast EFL games on free-to-air TV, with the first games landing this January.

 Cheltenham and the Grand National are broadcast live on ITV each year, as is the Tour de France.